Fine Selmer groups and ideal class groups: Main theorems

 \end{proof}

-In the next result, we prove implications between the weak Leopoldt conjecture and the vanishing of the $\mu$-invariant (both for ideal class groups and fine Selmer groups) on the one hand and the property of being a finitely generated $\Z_p[[H]]$-module for some uniform subgroup $H \subseteq G$ of dimension $l-1$ on the other hand -- recall that this property has been the main subject in Theorem~\ref{thm:z_p[[H]]}. \begin{thm} Let $A$ be an abelian variety defined over $K$.
-Let $K_{\infty}$ and $\Sigma$ be as in Theorem \ref{thm:comparing ranks} and suppose that $K(A[p])$ is a finite $p$-extension of $K$; if $l\ge 2$ then we assume that this extension is trivial.
+In the next result, we prove implications between the weak Leopoldt conjecture and the vanishing of the $\mu$-invariant (both for ideal class groups and fine Selmer groups) on the one hand and the property of being a finitely generated $\Z_p\llbracket H\rrbracket $-module for some subgroup $H \subseteq G$ of $\Z_p$-rank $l-1$ on the other hand -- recall that this property has been the main subject in Theorem~\ref{thm:z_p[[H]]}. \begin{thm} Let $A$ be an abelian variety defined over $K$.
+Let $K_{\infty}/K$ be a $\Z_p^l$-extension and let $\Sigma$ be as in Theorem \ref{thm:comparing ranks}.
+We suppose that $K(A[p])$ is a finite $p$-extension of $K$; if $l\ge 2$ then we assume that this extension is trivial.
 If $p = 2$, then we assume that $K$ is totally imaginary.
 We write $G = \Gal(K_\infty/K)$.